Axway/mft-convert/content/en/docs/TransferCFT/Protocols_start_here/about_pesit/PeSIT_PI_codes.md

 ### PI 19 End of transfer code

-This code specifies the type of end-of-transfer in the event of a voluntary interruption (F.CANCEL primitive).
+This code specifies the type of end- of- transfer in the event of a voluntary interruption (F.CANCEL primitive).
 Transfer CFT manages this field internally and sets its value in accordance with the specifications of the PeSIT protocol.

-A HALT command causes an end-of-transfer type of 4.
+A HALT command causes an end- of- transfer type of 4.

 <span id="PI_20_Synchronization_point_number"></span>